 - Understanding the portability of virtual appliances across different cloud providers.

 - Ensure there are DR (Disaster Recovery) options.

-A traditional IT infrastructure, while recommended in a number of contexts, limits a business’s’ ability to be competitive due to high costs associated with maintenance and upgrades.
+A traditional IT infrastructure, while recommended in a number of contexts, limits the ability of a business to be competitive, due to high costs associated with maintenance and upgrades.
 A modern IT infrastructure is a high-level approach for the next generation of IT service models that are being adopted internationally, which includes many government organizations.
 It is an approach to IT that promises cost savings, agility and scalability.
 This is especially important for start-ups that require bootstrapping until they receive funding.